 When emailing your instructor or classmates, please remember that your instructor will have many emails to respond to, so they may not get back to you right away.
 If you look at assignment ahead of time, you will have more time to wait for a response from your instructor and still complete your assignment on time.

-Another thing you can do ahead of time to make your experience smoother is to bookmark or write down web address of Blackboard and other pages you visit frequently during your coursework.
+Another thing you can do ahead of time to make your experience smoother is to bookmark or write down web address of Canvas and other pages you visit frequently during your coursework.

 Stay Motivated & Focused